carmelofascella/Festivalle/ReadMe.md

 ##  3.1 Beat Tracking algorithm
 The beat tracking algorithm is mainly based on a statistical model which use the energy content of the audio signal.

-The basic idea of the algorithm is to use a simple statistical model based on sound energy.
-We can calculate the average energy of a couple of seconds of the sound before the current playback and compare this with the current energy of the sound, if the difference of energy pass a certain threshold we can say there is a beat.

 The first choise to make for the analysis of the audio frame is the window: the one chosen here is a rectangular one 1024 samples large with 0% overlap, to avoid latency problems and because we do not care a specific frequency tracking.
 The sampling frequency that we are considering is 44100 Hz.